Carly Foulkes

-Carly Foulkes (born August 4, 1988) is a Canadian model and actress who became known for appearing in a series of T-Mobile myTouch 4G television commercials, in which she often wore pink/magenta-and-white summer dresses.
-She continued as spokeswoman in other T-Mobile ads in which she was depicted as a pink-and-black leather-clad biker girl.
-She served as the T-Mobile spokesman primarily from fall 2010 until spring 2013, with occasional appearances since then.
+Carly Marie Foulkes is a Canadian model and actress who became known for appearing in a series of T-Mobile myTouch 4G television commercials, in which she often wore pink/magenta-and-white summer dresses.
+She continued as spokesperson in other T-Mobile ads in which she was depicted as a pink-and-black leather-clad biker girl.
+She served as the T-Mobile spokesperson primarily from fall 2010 until spring 2013, with occasional appearances since then.

 Career

 Modeling

 In 2001, at age 13, Foulkes began modeling in the Toronto area.
 After high school, she moved to New York City to model for agents.
 Subsequently, she found modeling work in Singapore and Europe.
 After returning to New York to model, she began to pursue acting.

 Foulkes appeared on the April 2009 cover of Mexican Elle magazine and in advertisements for Rugby Ralph Lauren, Abercrombie & Fitch, Macy's, and Tommy Hilfiger.
 She is represented by Modelwerk and Sutherland Models.

 As of early 2011, a Los Angeles Times writer described her look as Anne Hathaway meets Kim Basinger, noting that she was still often confused with fellow Canadian Jessica Paré.